matthew-brett/delocate/README.rst

-    If you see any dependencies starting with ``@`` in a wheel that has not yet been processed with ``delocate-wheel``, the delocation process below will likely not work, and leave you with - er - broken wheel.
+    If you see any dependencies starting with ``@`` in a wheel that has not yet been processed with ``delocate-wheel``, the delocation process below will likely not work, and leave you with - er - a broken wheel.

 **********
 A solution